Bivrik/FancyToasts/README.md

 # CUSTOMIZATION 🤪
 ### Custom Textures
 This mods supports custom textures!
 Yes, you can add textures from friends, modpcaks, or create your own!
 It's as easy as just drawing a texture.
 To do so, you can follow [this guide](https://github.com/Bivrik/FancyToasts/wiki/Custom-Texture-Guide).
 With this, possibilities of customization are endless!
-If you just want to add existing texture, check out [this page](https://github.com/Bivrik/FancyToasts/wiki/Custom-Texture-Guide#using)
+If you just want to add existing texture, check out this [page](https://github.com/Bivrik/FancyToasts/wiki/Custom-Texture-Guide#using).

 # Description 🏗️
 Adds new advancement toast system into Minecraft.
 Currently mod has 18 standard toast variants, because of 3 animation styles and 6 texture types.
 Supports config screen on Fabric (Mod Menu)/Forge/NeoForge